RedHatInsights/dvo-extractor/README.md

 ### Processing

-The ICM `Engine` class will take the downloaded tarball and, using **ccx-ocp-core** and **ccx-rules-ocp**, process it and generates a JSON report.
-This report will be handled and sent to a configured Kafka topic using a `KafkaPublisher`.
+The ICM `Engine` class takes the downloaded tarball and, using **ccx-ocp-core** and **ccx-rules-ocp**, processes it and generates a JSON report.
+This report is handled and sent to a configured Kafka topic using a `KafkaPublisher`.

 ### Reporting

-The JSON report generated in the previous step will be sent to a Kafka topic where other services can take this record and handle it properly.
+The JSON report generated in the previous step is sent to a Kafka topic where other services can take this record and handle it properly.
 Generated JSON has format:

 ```